Vladimir Putin is a failure

 Imagine the size of the irony.

 The Russian territorial extension includes 11 time zones.
 Eleven!
 The continental United States has 4 time zones, Canada has 5.
-If you were to put the two huge North American territories one after the other, they would still fall short of the Russian extension.
+If you were to put the two huge North American territories one following the other, they would still fall short of the Russian extension.

 Now visualize that enormous extension of land, and think that 77% of it is virgin and uncultivated, think that all that land is not dedicated to industry, or livestock or to generate electricity from the wind or the sun.
-And yet, Putin now wants more land with Ukraine, which is about the same size as Texas.
+And yet, Putin now wants more land with Ukraine, which is regarding the same size as Texas.
 For what?

 Here, it is appropriate to remember that in Russia since the end of communism there are three power elites, which are constantly in conflict to see who gets the most out of their position.
 Naturally, Putin spends his time mediating between them.
 These three clans, the so-called “Nomenclature” is what decides what happens with the money and with the country’s resources.